 When the NBA’s 2021/22 league year begins in August, players eligible for free agency will be able to begin negotiating and reaching contract agreements with suitors.
 In addition to those free agents, another group of players will also become eligible to sign new deals.

 For players who are entering the fourth and final year of their rookie scale contracts, the first day of the new league year (August 3) is the first day they can agree to rookie scale extensions.
-Those players, who were 2018 first-round selections, will have until the day before the ’21/22 regular season starts (likely in mid-October) to finalize long-term agreements with their current teams.
+Those players, who were 2018 first-round selections, will have until October 18 (the day before the ’21/22 regular season starts) to finalize long-term agreements with their current teams.

 Players eligible for rookie scale extensions can sign new deals that run for up to four – or five – years, with those contracts taking effect beginning in 2022/23.
 If they don’t sign extensions during the coming offseason, those players will be eligible for restricted free agency in the summer of 2022.